DevLeoo/data-science-portfolio/README.md

 Typescript is my official work tool, but *python is my passion and data science is what fascinates* me, so I always try to improve myself in these concepts so that with dedication and hard work I can achieve my personal goals.

-**Background in:** Python, Machine Learning, Space Operations and Mathematical Optimisation.
+**Background in:** Python, Node, Typescript, Javascript, Databases, Cloud Computing and others.

 **Links:**
 # * [Blog](http://sigmoidal.ai)